5 Phone Survey Alternatives to Consider

 Alternative to Phone Surveys #2: Online Interviews

-If your organization is looking for a qualitative market research method, online interviews are a great alternative to phone surveys.
+For instance, if your organization is looking for a qualitative market research method, online interviews are a great alternative to phone surveys.

 The most significant differences are: